Lemoncode/fonk-bic-validator/README.md

 // TODO: Update description and example.

-- Validate if a field of a form ....
+- Validate if a field of a form is marked as a BIC code format.

 How to add it to an existing form validation schema: